Groups, graphs, and hypergraphs: average sizes of kernels of generic matrices with support constraints: Introduction

 \section{Introduction}

 In this article, we study enumerative questions related to spaces of matrices defined via support constraints.
 Our work is motivated by and has immediate applications to the study of (conjugacy) class numbers of finite $p$-groups.
 We will naturally touch three subjects: rank distributions in spaces of matrices, class numbers of unipotent groups, and zeta functions of groups.
-We begin by summarising key facts from each of these fields.
+We begin with an informal preview of our main results, deferring precise definitions and formulations to later parts of the introduction.